Showing posts sorted by date for query our glory. Sort by relevance Show all posts

 ⁵Why does our feeling and desire for significance, importance, and value matter?

-God's significance, importance, and value (glory) are the foundation for ours.
-Our recognizing this about God is essential to experiencing our own value.
+God's significance, importance, and value (glory) are the foundation for (and Source of) ours.
+Our recognizing this about God is essential to experiencing our own true value (glory).
 The more we see his glory the more we experience our glory in and through Him.

 Wednesday, December 31, 2025